 Vermicompost increases the rate of mineralization and the amount of elements that are available for plant roots to absorb from the soil.
 It also raises the concentration of CO2 in the soil solution, which lowers the soil's alkalinity and promotes growth by enabling roots to absorb more nutrients, which increases the amount of N, P, and K that are subsequently absorbed by the plant tissues.
 Furthermore, an increase in chlorophyll content increases the efficiency of the photosynthesis process.
 These results confirm those obtained by Frasetya et al., 2019.
-Exogenous application of seaweed extract has already been shown to enhance plant growth, stimulation of chlorophylls biosynthesis, stimulation the uptake of N, P, K, Mg, Ca, Zn, Fe and Cu by plants (Mahdy et al., 2022).
+It is already known that applying seaweed extract exogenously can improve plant development, stimulate the production of chlorophylls, and increase the uptake of N, P, K, Mg, Ca, Zn, Fe and Cu by plants (Mahdy et al., 2022).